twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 While the matrix factorization approach above has many nice properties, it doesn't give us a natural built-in way to estimate the uncertainty of its parameters.
 One approach that we use to help quantify the uncertainty in our parameter estimates is by adding in "extreme" ratings from "pseudo-raters", and measuring the maximum and minimum possible values that each note's intercept and factor parameters take on after all possible pseudo-ratings are adding.
 We add both helpful and not-helpful ratings, from pseudo-raters with the max and min possible rater intercepts, and with the max and min possible factors (as well as 0, since 0-factor raters can often have outsized impact on note intercepts).
 This approach is similar in spirtit to the idea of pseudocounts in Bayesian modeling, or to Shapley values.

 We currently assign notes a "Not Helpful" status if the max (upper confidence bound) of their intercept is less than -0.04, in addition to the rules on the raw intercept values defined in the previous section.
-We also currently assign notes a "Helpful" status if the min (lower confidence bound) of their intercept is at least 0.35.

 ## Tag Outlier Filtering